 Will the micro-payment model work this time around, though?
 The Coil extension is currently only focused on desktop browsers.
 Extension support never really did make the jump to mobile (except for Firefox for Android).
 The Web Monetization API is an open standard and there is at least one mobile browser with native Web Monetization support that’s available for Android and iOS.
 Hopefully, we’ll see more Web Monetization API-based services and implementations in the future to build out the ecosystem.
 The Grant for the Web money can go a long way towards that goal.

-At the time of writing, there are 520 Web Monetization-enabled websites on the web according to PublicWWW.
+There were 520 Web Monetization-enabled websites on the web in according to PublicWWW.
+This number had grown to 1700 including Imgur by .

 On the other hand, Flattr seems to be moving away from its auto-reward model and get rid of their extension.
 They’ve lost over 30 % of active extension installations in the last nine months.
 Flattr instead wants its customers to micro-managed which creators and website they support.
 I’ve been a huge fan since Flatttr 2.0 launched in .